BEsthefaniaRD/BEsthefaniaRD/README.md

 ### Hello World! 🤓

 - 🏢 I'm currently working with chatbots and platforms
-- 🤖 Fun fact: I'm a Senior QA and I want to be a full-stack developer
+- 🤖 I'm a QA lead and in my spare time I'm a Developer.
-- 👾 I’m currently learning CSS, HTML, BOOTSTRAP, JS & CYPRESS
+- 👾 I’m currently learning Javascript, Cypress, API Testing & Performance Testing.

 🎯 Some technologies I use:
 <br>